BioinformaticsSTU/TGStools/README.md

 ## GOenrich
 ----------------------------

-select top genes and make GO enrichment analysis
+select top genes from score_D resullt and have GO enrichment analysis

 ### Input files